Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

-### Which three of the following criteria are most helpful as part of a Scrum Team’s Definition of Done? (choose best three answers)
+### Which three of the following criteria are most helpful as part of a Scrum Team's Definition of Done? (choose best three answers)

 - [ ] The Product is released at the end of every Sprint.
 - [x] Acceptance Tests pass.